DatabaseGroup/DeSignate/README.md

 ```
 python3 designate.py --phylotree <path_to_tree_file> --print_tree
 ```
 In the following example, the query group contains all species of the subtree with the preorder ID 3 (resp.
 5 for the reference group).
-With this configuration, individual and combined signature nucleotides (k-window: k = 5) are identified and the entropy is calculated.
+With this configuration, individual and combined signature characters (k-window: k = 5) are identified and the entropy is calculated.
 ```
 python3 designate.py --alignment <path_to_alignment_file> --phylotree <path_to_tree_file> --reference_group_id 5 --query_group_id 3 --signature_nucleotides --two_pos 5 --shannon_entropy
 ```